rolftimmermans/zeromq-ng/README.md

 * **connectTimeout** – ZMQ_CONNECT_TIMEOUT <br/>
   <[number]> Sets how long to wait before timing-out a connect() system call.
 The connect() system call normally takes a long time before it returns a time out error.
 Setting this option allows the library to time out the call at an earlier interval.

+* **conflate** (write only, on `Pull`, `Push`, `Subscriber`, `Publisher` or `Dealer` sockets only) – ZMQ_CONFLATE <br/>
+  <[boolean]> If set to `true`, a socket shall keep only one message in its inbound/outbound queue: the last message to be received/sent.
+Ignores any high water mark options.
+Does not support multi-part messages – in particular, only one part of it is kept in the socket internal queue.

+* **connectRoutingId** (write only, on `Router` or `Stream` sockets only) – ZMQ_CONNECT_RID <br/>
+  <[string] | [Buffer]> Sets the peer identity of the next host connected via the `connect()` and immediately readies that connection for data transfer with the named identity.
+This option applies only to the first subsequent call to `connect()`.
+Connections thereafter use default behaviour.

+  Typical use is to set this socket option ahead of each `connect()` attempt to a new host.
+Each connection MUST be assigned a unique name.
+Assigning a name that is already in use is not allowed.

+  Useful when connecting `Router` to `Router`, or `Stream` to `Stream`, as it allows for immediate sending to peers.
+Outbound ID framing requirements for `Router` and `Stream` sockets apply.

+  The peer identity should be from 1 to 255 bytes long and MAY NOT start with binary zero.

+* **correlate** (write only, on `Request` sockets only) – ZMQ_REQ_CORRELATE <br/>
+  <[boolean]> The default behaviour of `Request` sockets is to rely on the ordering of messages to match requests and responses and that is usually sufficient.
+When this option is set to `true` the socket will prefix outgoing messages with an extra frame containing a request id.
+That means the full message is `[<request id>, `null`, user frames…]`.
+The `Request` socket will discard all incoming messages that don't begin with these two frames.

+* **handover** (write only, on `Router` sockets only) – ZMQ_ROUTER_HANDOVER <br/>
+  <[boolean]> If two clients use the same identity when connecting to a `Router`, the results shall depend on the this option.
+If it set to `false` (default), the `Router` socket shall reject clients trying to connect with an already-used identity.
+If it is set to `true`, the `Router` socket shall hand-over the connection to the new client and disconnect the existing one.

 * **handshakeInterval** – ZMQ_HANDSHAKE_IVL <br/>
   <[number]> Handshaking is the exchange of socket configuration information (socket type, identity, security) that occurs when a connection is first opened (only for connection-oriented transports).
 If handshaking does not complete within the configured time, the connection shall be closed.
 The value 0 means no handshake time limit.